di-effe/di-effe.github.io/pages/mydoc/overview_get_started.md

 ## Installing Heaps
 HeapsIO is a free open-source 2D/3D engine used in large game projects, like Dead Cells, Northgard or Evoland 2.

-The engine is actually a library of Haxe (ie. an Haxelib) which can be installed easily using the bundled haxelib.exe tool.
+The engine is a library of Haxe (ie. an Haxelib) which can be installed easily using the bundled haxelib.exe tool.
 Open Command Prompt and type

 ```haxe